-We recently upgraded to a 2020 Montana High Country 335BH 5th wheel that we got from Camping World.
-There was a bit of a learning curve going from a travel trailer to a 5th wheel, but here are the basics.
+We recently upgraded to a 2020 Montana High Country 335BH 5th wheel (we have been living in an RV since 2014 and this is our 6th RV).
+There was a bit of a learning curve going from a travel trailer to a 5th wheel, but here are the basic 5th wheel accessories we got plus some RV upgrades you may want to look into as well!

 Table of Contents